ethereum/consensus-specs/specs/deneb/p2p-interface.md

 participating in the networking immediately, other peers MAY disconnect and/or temporarily ban such an un-synced or semi-synced client.

-Clients MUST respond with at least the first blob sidecar that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOB_SIDECARS * MAX_BLOBS_PER_BLOCK` sidecars.
+Clients MUST respond with at least the blob sidecars of the first blob-carrying block that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOB_SIDECARS * MAX_BLOBS_PER_BLOCK` sidecars.

+Clients MUST include all blob sidecars of each block from which they include blob sidecars.

 The following blob sidecars, where they exist, MUST be sent in consecutive `(slot, index)` order.